Factor models on locally tree-like graphs: Application to Ising and Potts models

 \section{Application to Ising and Potts models}

-In this section we apply Thm.~\ref{t:fm} to prove our results for the ferromagnetic Ising and Potts models, Thms.~\ref{t:ising}--\ref{t:potts.reg}.
+In this section we apply Theorem~\ref{tfm} to prove our results for the ferromagnetic Ising and Potts models, Theorems~\ref{tising}--\ref {tpottsreg}.
 Although both models have regimes of multiple fixed points, monotonicity arguments allow us to restrict the space of fixed points.
-In the Ising model we can restrict to a unique fixed point and give a complete verification of the Bethe free energy prediction; in the Potts model with $q>2$ there remain regimes of non-uniqueness where we can only provide bounds.
+In the Ising model we can restrict to a unique fixed point and give a complete verification of the Bethe free energy prediction; in the Potts model with $q>2$ there remain regimes of nonuniqueness where we can only provide bounds.